 Despite its prominence in the Charter Review debate, it is interesting to note that the notion of distinctiveness is relatively new in UK regulatory terms.
 The words ‘distinctive’ or ‘distinctiveness’ do not appear at all in the 2007 BBC Charter and only once (requiring the BBC to enrich ‘the cultural life of the UK through creative excellence in distinctive and original content’) in the accompanying Agreement (DCMS, 2006a; 2006b).
-‘Distinctive’ only became one of Ofcom’s ‘PSB purposes and characteristics’ as recently as 2014 (Ofcom, 2015).
-It is only in relation to Britain’s Channel 4 that ‘distinctiveness’ has a significant history.
+At Ofcom, the UK’s communications regulator, which has a leading role in monitoring the delivery of public service broadcasting, ‘distinctive’ was added to the list of ‘PSB purposes and characteristics’ only as recently as 2014 (Ofcom, 2015).
+It is solely in relation to Britain’s Channel 4 that ‘distinctiveness’ has a significant history.
 The 1980 Broadcasting Act, which established Channel 4, required the regulator to ‘to give the Fourth Channel a distinctive character of its own’ and Channel 4 is still required to exhibit ‘a distinctive character’ (Ofcom, 2014: 10), but legislation has never defined this notion of distinctiveness in further detail.
 Distinctiveness in this formulation seems to be a comparative term, measured against output in the rest of British television.
 In view of the radical changes undergone by British broadcasting since Channel 4’s foundation, this must mean that its distinctiveness is being measured against an ever-changing target, and the Channel has repeatedly modified its own interpretation of distinctiveness (see Žilić Fišer, 2010).

-In the 2015 Green Paper, the comparison between Strictly Come Dancing (BBC 2004- ) and The Voice (BBC 2012- ) represented the most visible illustration of what distinctiveness might mean in entertainment programming.
+In the 2015 Green Paper, a comparison between Strictly Come Dancing (BBC 2004- ) and The Voice (BBC 2012- ) was presented as an illustration of what distinctiveness might mean in entertainment programming.
 In arguing that the BBC should be ‘providing distinctive programming across all genre types’ including entertainment, it contrasts The Voice, as a bought-in format similar to ITV’s X Factor (ITV 2004- ), with Strictly ‘which was developed by the BBC in-house and then sold abroad’ (DCMS, 2015: 39).
+Strictly is the source for the international format known as Dancing with the Stars, a celebrity dancing competition.
+The Voice, a talent show and singing contest, is based on The Voice of Holland (RTL4 2010- ).
+Both air in local versions throughout the world.
 Here then, distinctiveness seems to support originality rather than imitativeness, with the added bonus that developing distinctive formats might attract international sales revenues for the BBC.
 Notably, distinctiveness here seems to be identified in relation to individual programmes.
-The Green Paper also reports the BBC Trust’s research into whether audiences find its programmes to be ‘fresh and new’ – perhaps an analogous, if rather vague, description of ‘distinctiveness’ (DCMS, 2015: 38).
+The Green Paper also reports research by the BBC Trust, which regulated the BBC’s performance under the 2007 Charter, into whether audiences find its programmes to be ‘fresh and new’ – perhaps an analogous, if rather vague, description of ‘distinctiveness’ (DCMS, 2015: 38).